Cyber Wknd ’24

 With many businesses expecting their largest chunk of orders during this adopted ‘holiday’ period, it’s arguably the biggest sales event in the calendar.
 Retailers slash prices for a limited time to create urgency and encourage sales.
 And it works.

-UK’s consumers spent £9.42bn over Black Friday Weekend in 2021.
-Not wanting to miss out on the fun, we’ll be launching our own very own event on Black Friday, so stay tuned.
-In the meantime, here are some key dates, cool facts and useful tips for all cyber sales fans out there.
+Not wanting to miss out on the fun, we’ll be launching our very own event on Black Friday, so stay tuned for your chance to win.
+In the meantime, here are some key dates, cool facts and useful tips for all cyber sales fans.

 Half a dozen useful timestamps dancing around this pre-christmas sales event